muppurigithub/may2023/README.md

-This is the third command from echo
+This is my first change